Ktn-mariam/menu-management/README.md

 This backend application is built with Node.js and Express.js, utilizing MongoDB as its database to simplify menu management.

 ## Prerequisites
-The v22.12.0 version of Node is required for installation and building of this application.
+The v22.12.0 version of Node is required for the installation and building of this application.

 ## Installation

-_ Clone this repository by running the following command in your terminal:
+1. Clone this repository by running the following command in your terminal:
 ```
 git clone https://github.com/Ktn-mariam/menu-management.git
 cd menu-management
 ```
-_ Run the following command to install the dependencies:
+2. Run the following command to install the dependencies:
 ```
 npm install
 ```